plone/documentation/develop/addons/components/genericsetup.rst

 .. admonition:: Description

-    GenericSetup is a framework to modify the Plone site during add-on product installation and uninstallation.
+    GenericSetup is a framework to modify the Plone site during add-on package installation and uninstallation.
     It provides XML-based rules to change the site settings easily.

 .. contents :: :local: